-Cite as: Shaping Our Lives/King's College London/BASW (2022) Making the Most of the New Normal: advice for Disabled people on the use of digital communication technologies with social workers Basingstoke: Shaping Our Lives www.shapingourlives.org.uk
+Cite as: Shaping Our Lives/King's College London/BASW (2022) Advice for Disabled people on the use of digital communication technologies with social workers Basingstoke: Shaping Our Lives.

 Users are welcome to quote from this document so long as the source is correctly cited as above.
 Unattributed quotes are forbidden under copyright protection.